Twisted Minds: Esports World Cup 2025

 At the Esports World Cup 2025, Twisted Minds won the PUBG: Battlegrounds championship, and later claimed the Call of Duty: Warzone title.

 These victories were noted as part of Saudi Arabia’s third title at the event.

 ESL Saudi Challenge

 In December 2024, Twisted Minds won the inaugural ESL Saudi Challenge, defeating Vision Esports in the grand final and securing the championship title.

-In June 2025, the team also won the ESL Saudi Challenge for a second consecutive year, defeating Team Vision in the final and qualifying for the Overwatch Champions Series (OWCS).
+In June 2025, the team also won the ESL Saudi Challenge for a second consecutive year, defeating Al Qadsiah in the final.

 Other competitions

 Twisted Minds qualified for the Honor of Kings World Cup in 2025.

 The team has also competed in EA Sports FC tournaments, including the FC Pro Open.

 Rosters

 Twisted Minds Orchid

 Twisted Minds Orchid is a female-only roster for Overwatch and Valorant.